mathieuxu/PITH-Parameter-InheriTance-HyperNetwork/README.md

 ## Introduction

 We propose **Parameter InheriTance HyperNetwork (PITH)**, which introduces a novel parameter projection mechanism to directly inherit parameters from pre-trained models for initializing target networks of varying configurations.
-Our method enables initialized networks to directly achieve competitive performance on downstream tasks without any further training, which we term **zero-shot initialization**.

 ## Requirements